Aquatic Center Policies

 I.D.
 Entry Policy

-The Student Aquatics Center and Bourgeois Hall facilities are for the use of University of Louisiana at Lafayette students, faculty and staff only.
-To ensure safety and security, every person who enters these areas must show valid identification, which consist of:
+The Student Aquatic Center and Bourgeois Hall facilities are for the use of University of Louisiana at Lafayette students, faculty and staff only.
+To insure safety and security, every person who enters these areas must show valid identification, which consist of:

 - Students, faculty, and staff, your Cajun Card with the designation student, faculty, or staff noted